 For some people, bone loss after the removal or loss of teeth leaves them with inadequate bone to allow an implant to be placed conventionally.
-For these individuals, it may be necessary to increase the bone height and volume, which would involve an additional bone grafting procedure.
+For these individuals, it may be necessary to increase the bone height and volume, which would involve an additional procedure.

 There are different types of bone grafting.
 We offer different choices as what you can have depends on your personal circumstance.

 In the upper jaw above the back teeth, it is possible to increase the height of the bone available by creating new bone in the sinus.
 This procedure is called ‘sinus augmentation’.

 It is a very predictable method by which new bone can be formed and allow implants to be placed.
 Without the general success of this technique, many patients would be unable to have implants in a part of the mouth where teeth are so commonly missing.